kasnerz/npfl140/09_translation/README.md

 1. Find a team.
 2. Translate the data.
-3. Write the report describing your findings.
+3. Write a short report describing your findings.
-4. Submit the report.

 ## How to start